 A 1-0 home win against APOEL has left Astana within sight of the UEFA Champions League group stage.
 UEFA.com's man in Kazakhstan celebrates local clubs' finest European performances.

 17/07/02, UEFA Champions League first qualifying round first leg

-Kazakhstan's first goal in UEFA club competition after switching from the AFC was not long in coming.
-The game was a mere eight minutes old when pioneers Zhenis, now a second-tier side by the name of FC Astana-1964, took the lead through captain Evgeniy Lovchev Jr, the son of former Soviet international Evgeni Lovchev.
+Kazakhstan's first goal in UEFA club competition after switching from the Asian Football Confederation was not long in coming.
+The game was a mere eight minutes old when pioneers Zhenis took the lead through captain Evgeniy Lovchev Jr, son of former Soviet international Evgeni Lovchev.
 "It is great to have scored a historic goal for your country," Lovchev told UEFA.com.
 "I look back on my Zhenis times fondly.
-We had a good team, but Sheriff had more European experience."
+We had a good team but Sheriff had more European experience."

 FC Zhenis Astana 3-2 FC Sheriff